nlpub/russe/2018/wsi/index.md

 ---
 layout: 2018-wsi
 title: Russian Word Sense Induction Evaluation
-description: "The RUSSE competition will perform a systematic comparison and evaluation of the baseline and the most recent approaches to word sense induction and disambuguation."
+description: "The RUSSE competition will perform a systematic comparison and evaluation of the baseline and the most recent approaches to word sense induction and disambiguation."
 ---

 # A Shared Task on Word Sense Induction and Disambiguation for the Russian Language

-We invite you to participate in the shared task on Word Sense Induction and Disambiguation for the Russian Language co-located with the [Dialogue 2018 conference](http://www.dialog-21.ru/en/). **The train dataset and detailed instructions for participants are available at our [GitHub repository](https://nlpub.github.io/russe-wsi-kit/)**. **TLDR**: You are given a word, e.g. ```"замок"``` and a bunch of text fragments (aka "contexts") where this word occurrs, e.g. ```"замок владимира мономаха в любече"``` and  ```"передвижению засова ключом в замке"```.
+We invite you to participate in the [ACL SIGSLAV](http://sigslav.cs.helsinki.fi) sponsored shared task on Word Sense Induction and Disambiguation for the Russian Language. **TLDR of the task**: You are given a word, e.g. ```bank``` and a bunch of text fragments (aka "contexts") where this word occurs, e.g. ```bank is a financial institution that accepts deposits``` and ```river bank is a slope beside a body of water```.
 You need to cluster these contexts in the (unknown in advance) number of clusters which correspond to various senses of the word.
-In this example you want to have two groups with the contexts of the "lock" and the "castle" senses of the word ```"замок"```.
+In this example, you want to have two groups with the contexts of the ```company``` and the ```area``` senses of the word ```bank```.

+The training dataset and detailed instructions for participants are available at our [GitHub repository](https://nlpub.github.io/russe-wsi-kit/).
+If you are interested in participation, please [register using this form](https://goo.gl/forms/fnTNOwk4PrsZySX82).

 ## Motivation

 Word Sense Induction (WSI) is the process of automatic identification of the word senses.
-While evaluation of various sense induction and disambiguation approaches was performed in the past for the Western European languages, e.g., English, French, and German, no systematic evaluation of WSI for [Slavic languages](http://sigslav.cs.helsinki.fi) is available at the moment.
+While evaluation of various sense induction and disambiguation approaches was performed in the past for the Western European languages, e.g., English, French, and German, no systematic evaluation of WSI for [Slavic languages](http://sigslav.cs.helsinki.fi) are available at the moment.
 This shared task makes a first step towards bridging this gap by setting up a shared task on one Slavic language.
 The goal of this task is to compare sense induction and disambiguation systems for the Russian language.
 Many Slavic languages still do not have broad coverage lexical resources available in English, such as WordNet, which provide a comprehensive inventory of senses.
 Therefore, word sense induction methods investigated in this shared task can be of great value to enable semantic processing of Slavic languages.

-If you are interested in participation, please [register using this form](https://goo.gl/forms/fnTNOwk4PrsZySX82) by the 15th of November.
-A brief description of the present study in Russian is available at <https://nlpub.ru/RUSSE>.

 ## Task Description